Terror in Cleveland: kidnapped and abused three young people in a basement for 10 years

 “I was kidnapped, I’ve been missing for ten years and I’m here,” Amanda said at the time, when the neighbor came over with the phone for her to talk to the officers.

-The authorities finally arrived at the scene and managed to get Amanda, Michelle and Gina back to see the light of day after ten long years of violent and traumatic captivity.
+Finally, the authorities arrived at the scene and managed to bring Amanda, Michelle and Gina back to see the light of day after ten long years of violent and traumatic captivity.

 The Police, very intelligent, decided to wait for Ariel Castro at his home instead of going to look for him, because that way it would be easier to capture him.
 They were right.
 They received the kidnapper as if it had been a surprise party, but while he arrived, they took charge of gathering evidence against him.